 March Lesser celandine blooms illuminate woodlands, and heathland edges.
 Fallow deer remain in single sex herds, the bucks at this time always separate from the does.
 Curlews return from the coast to breed in and around the New Forest's wetter areas.
 Red admiral butterflies are increasingly seen on bright, sunny days.

 April Redstarts are amongst the many returning long distant migrant birds that arrive in April.
-Large red damselflies take to the wing, the first of many such species soon to be seen in the Forest.
+Large red damselflies take to the wing, the first of many such species that will soon be seen in the New Forest.

 New Forest ponies

-New Forest ponies, cattle, pigs, sheep and donkeys are a popular part of the New Forest scene and an important element of the local economy.
-But 65 were killed and 18 injured on the roads in 2012.
-Always take care, then, when driving.
+New Forest ponies, cattle, pigs, sheep and donkeys are a popular part of the New Forest scene, but in 2015, 55 were killed on the roads.

 New Forest 'what's on' - a small